tombull/fider/CONTRIBUTING.md

 8. run `docker-compose up -d` to start a local PostgreSQL database and Local SMTP (with [MailHog](https://github.com/mailhog/MailHog)) on Docker.
 9. run `cp .example.env .env` to create a local environment configuration file.

-- **Important:** Fider has a strong dependency on an email delivery service.
+- **Important:** Teamdream has a strong dependency on an email delivery service.
 For easier local development, the docker-compose file already provides a fake SMTP server running at port **1026** and a UI (to check sent emails) at http://localhost:8026.
 The `.example.env` is already configured to use it.
 If you want to, you can edit `.env` file and configure the `EMAIL_*` environment variables with your own SMTP server details.
 If you don't have an SMTP server, you can either sign up for a [Mailgun account](https://www.mailgun.com/) (it's Free) or sign